yoosofan/prezentprogramo/docs/examples/positions.rst

 :title: Positioning tutorial
 :css: tutorial.css

-This is a tutorial for Hovercraft! positioning.
+This is a tutorial for Bildumilo! positioning.
 It's meant to be read as `source code <../_sources/examples/positions.txt>`_.

 You can render this presentation to HTML with the command::

-    hovercraft positions.rst outdir
+    bildumilo positions.rst outdir

 And then view the outdir/index.html file to see how it turned out.